-Charlotte- Education and Communications Practitioner (Health and Equality Team)
+Charlotte- Communications and Education Practitioner (Health and Equality Team)

-Charlotte is an intersectional feminist passionate about creating healthy and safe communities for all.
+Charlotte is passionate about creating healthy and safe communities for all.
 In her role, she works with community members to educate on violence prevention and gender equity, with a focus on young people and youth programs.

 Charlotte also oversees and creates all our communications and resources, including social media, branding and graphic design.
 She believes that great design can bring awareness and advocacy to equality.

 Gita - Team Leader (Women's Wellbeing Team)